TRS ACCESS Network · Massachusetts General Hospital · Harvard Medical School

 Lim C, Freudenreich O. Korean Journal of Schizophrenia Research.
 2025;28(2):29–38.

-A conceptual review arguing for early and routine use of clozapine in treatment-resistant schizophrenia within a stage-based treatment framework, reviewing its broad-spectrum advantages and outlining strategies for safe use and for overcoming barriers to utilization.
+A conceptual review supporting earlier, routine clozapine use in TRS within a stage-based treatment framework, including strategies for safe use and overcoming barriers to access.

 View Article